ckaestne/TypeChef/README.md

 For simple experimentation, try our online version at [http://www.mathematik.uni-marburg.de/~kaestner/TypeChef/online/](http://www.mathematik.uni-marburg.de/~kaestner/TypeChef/online/)

 To install TypeChef, build it from scratch using [sbt](http://code.google.com/p/simple-build-tool/).
-Install *sbt* and *git* and download and compile the code as follows
+Install *git* and download and compile the code as follows

     git clone git://github.com/ckaestne/TypeChef.git
     cd TypeChef
-    sbt compile
+    java -jar sbt-launch-0.7.4.jar clean update compile

 TypeChef can be run normally in the Java VM (use `sbt package` to build jar files) or from within `sbt` which simplifies path management significantly.
 Example: